Prices & Orderbook

 Openfish uses a central limit order book for prediction market trading.
 Prices are not set by the platform; they emerge from buy and sell orders placed by users, agents, and market makers.

-In the current meme/off-chain deployment, matched trades update the Openfish ledger.
+In the current FISH/off-chain deployment, matched trades update the Openfish ledger.

 Prices Are Probabilities